Graduate Certificate Preparation Program – Superintendent

 No, but it’s a great start!
 You’ll need to possess a master’s degree from a regionally accredited college or university, or else you’ll want to get involved with our M.Ed. in Administration & Supervision with an emphasis on the Superintendency.
 If you’re currently a principal and possess a principal certificate from Texas or another state, or if you have completed the superintendent certificate application and been approved by the TEA, then all that’s left is to pass the TExES #195 Superintendent Certification assessment.

 Now that you’ve decided to go for it, what do you need to do?
-Start by applying now to get your process rolling.
+Apply now to submit your admission application online to get your process rolling.
 Because UHV believes that your education shouldn’t leave you saddled with debt, your investment in your studies is among the lowest in the state.
-(For more information on tuition and fees, visit our tuition and fees information page.)
+Visit our Tuition and Fees page for more information.
 If you have additional questions or would like to know more, feel free to be in touch.
 We look forward to serving you as you move toward your goal.

 The estimated cost of attending the University of Houston–Victoria varies with enrollment status and personal lifestyle.
 Browse our Tuition and Fees page to get an idea of how much it will cost to attend UHV.